|

 Mottoes were all the vogue among distinguished people in this and the following

-stucco at Pinkie House, is this one:
+stucco at Pinkie House, is this one which continue's the tradition:

 “Nec Cede Adversis Rebus”